Want to learn more about this at Kettering Health?

-Up to 50% of women will experience a urinary tract infection (UTI) by the age of 32.
-Urinary tract infections affect the bladder or the kidneys and are the most common type of bacterial infection in humans.
+Up to 50% of women will experience a urinary tract infection (UTI) by 32.
+Urinary tract infections affect the bladder or the kidneys and are the most common bacterial infection in humans.

-“Urinary tract infections occur when bacteria enter the urethra and travel up to the bladder,” says Kettering Physician Network Nurse Practitioner Kemi Owoeye.
+“Urinary tract infections occur when bacteria enter the urethra and travel up to the bladder,” says Nurse Practitioner Kemi Owoeye.
 “Bladder infections are more common than kidney infections since the bacteria has to travel higher up the urinary tract to reach the kidneys.”

 People of all ages get UTIs, but adult women are the most susceptible due to a variety of risk factors, including: